panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 - Graphics: Intel HD Graphics 3000 512 MB

+## 1. Creating One VM Node

-## 2. Create more nodes and connect as a cluster
+## 2. Creating Additional VM Nodes and connect as a cluster